Izzay123/Py_Projects/README.md

 # Py_Projects

-Chapter test/assignments completed from PCC
+Chapter test/assignments completed from PCC.
+Also some fun projects from SL